ydydsnyd/mono/doc/docs/faq.md

 Options:

-- Set `pullURL` and `pushURL` to `''`.
+- Set `pullURL` and `pushURL` to `undefined`.
 These are read/write so clearing them prevents next push/pull.
 - Set a large delay: setting a large `pushDelay` will prevent automatically pushing after a mutation.
 Setting `pullInterval` will increase the time to the next pull.
 - You could implement a custom `puller`/`pusher`.